Edge detection: A simple edge model

 $I_r = \lim_{x \rightarrow \infty} f(x)$.
 The scale parameter $\sigma$ is called the blur scale of the edge.
 Ideally this scale parameter should be adjusted based on the quality of image to avoid destroying true edges of the image.

-Why it is a non-trivial task
+Difficulty

-To illustrate why edge detection is not a trivial task, consider the problem of detecting edges in the following one-dimensional signal.
-Here, we may intuitively say that there should be an edge between the 4th and 5th pixels.
+Outside of images with simple objects or featuring well-controlled lighting, edge detection is not a trivial task, since it can be difficult to determine what threshold should be used to define an edge between two pixels.
+For example, in the following one-dimensional signal, most would intuitively say there is an edge between the 4th and 5th pixels:

-If the intensity difference were smaller between the 4th and the 5th pixels and if the intensity differences between the adjacent neighboring pixels were higher, it would not be as easy to say that there should be an edge in the corresponding region.
-Moreover, one could argue that this case is one in which there is more than one edge.
+However, if the intensity difference between the 4th and the 5th pixels were smaller, it would not be as easy to say that there should be an edge in the corresponding region.
+Similarly, if the intensity differences between the adjacent neighboring pixels were higher, one could argue that more than one edge should be considered to exist, or even none at all.

-Hence, to firmly state a specific threshold on how large the intensity change between two neighbouring pixels must be for us to say that there should be an edge between these pixels is not always simple.
-Indeed, this is one of the reasons why edge detection may be a non-trivial problem unless the objects in the scene are particularly simple and the illumination conditions can be well controlled (see for example, the edges extracted from the image with the girl above).